hydevcode/sdk-bsp-psoc_e84-edgi-talk/tools/edgeprotecttools/src/docs/README_SIGNER_COMBINER.md

 }
 ```

+### Setting variables via CLI

+Variables can be set directly from the command line using the `--set` option.
 The `variable` name in the CLI command must correspond to the `variable` name specified in the JSON file.
-The `value` may contain any printable characters, however, the usage of quotes shall be cautious.
+The `value` may contain any printable characters; however, the usage of quotes should be cautious.

 ```bash
 $ edgeprotecttools run-config --input commands.json --set VARIABLE_1 0x12345678